-Active participation is defined as being fully prepared to present cases as assigned, being prepared for case review on a regular basis, offering feedback to others in an appropriate manner, participation in class discussions, and presentation of articles as assigned.
+Active participation is defined as bringing video of sessions to class for case review on a regular basis, offering feedback to others in an appropriate manner, participation in class discussions, and presentation of articles as assigned.

 - 2) Program/Internship Expectations: Students are expected to meet all requirements for the program and internship as outlined in the Counseling Psychology Student Handbook, Internship Handbook, and Internship Contract.
-This includes receiving satisfactory ratings on the evaluation form from the onsite supervisor. - 3) Ethical Behavior: Students are expected to understand and follow ethical guidelines, and to seek supervision when there is confusion or an ethical dilemma to be resolved.
+This includes receiving satisfactory ratings on the evaluation form from the on-site supervisor. - 3) Ethical Behavior: Students are expected to understand and follow ethical guidelines, and to seek supervision when there is confusion or an ethical dilemma to be resolved.
 The student must inform both the on-site supervisor and the faculty supervisor in the event that an ethical error is made.
-Failure to follow ethical guidelines and/or non-disclosure of ethical errors and seeking of appropriate supervision may result in dismissal from the internship and/or counseling psychology program. - 4) Case Presentations: Students are expected to do three (3) case presentations throughout the semester, using the format provided.
-Be prepared to discuss your conceptualization of the case and choice of treatment goals as well as additional information provided in the case write-up.
-While general discussion of cases can be interesting and occasionally helpful, please provide 3-4 direct points of feedback that you would like from your colleagues and myself.
-Dates will be scheduled for each student.
-Please e-mail a copy of your brief case write-up to your colleagues and myself the day of your scheduled presentation so we can follow along during class. - 5) Final case summary and conceptualization paper: Using the same case presentation format provided above, prepare a more in depth client summary and conceptualization.
-Although this assignment is to be about a real client, please do NOT use any client identifying data or information.
-Give your client an alias clearly identified with quotation marks.
-Under "Treatment direction and goals" be sure to provide a clear treatment plan.
-You may use an actual treatment plan from your internship site, but if it differs from your conceptualization you will need to write an explanation about how you are carrying out the plan and why.
-This paper should be a maximum of 8-
+Failure to follow ethical guidelines and/or non-disclosure of ethical errors and seeking of appropriate supervision may result in dismissal from the internship and/or counseling psychology program.